anthony-quiros/jsonConfig/README.md

 # openChat
-jsonConfig is a configuration manager for node js application"
+json-config-manager is a configuration manager for node js application"
 # Example
  ***config.json in folder config***
  {